openvinotoolkit/datumaro/site/content/en/docs/contributing.md

 ### Test documentation <a id="TestDoc"></a>

-Tests are documented with docstrings.
+Tests are documented with docs strings.
 Test descriptions must contain the following: sections: `Description`, `Expected results` and `Steps`.

 ```python